 While numbers are important, the video case reports produced by Alan Honick, a member of the Prosocial development team who is also a documentary filmmaker, provide a richness that numbers can’t convey.
 Several themes emerge from the facilitators and group members talking about their experience.
 First, Prosocial works fast.
 This is where the Matrix proves its worth as an exceptionally rapid method for helping individuals and groups become more flexible working around obstacles to achieve their valued goals.
 Second, Prosocial becomes second nature.
 Once learned, the Matrix and the CDPs are employed on a daily basis as the group works to accomplish its objectives.
 Third, Prosocial spreads virally.
 People who learn about it in the context of one group spontaneously apply it to other groups in their life.
 If Prosocial has been this successful in the hands of facilitators working relatively independently of each other, imagine what is possible with more organization of the right kind!

-• Tools for Prosocial facilitators and their groups to work with each other and the Prosocial research community.
-This virtual community is a work in progress and currently includes a “Find a facilitator” section of the Prosocial.world website and a separate site using the group discussion platform Discourse.org.
+-- Tools for Prosocial facilitators and their groups to work with each other and the Prosocial research community.
+This virtual community is a work in progress and currently includes a “Find a Facilitator” section of the prosocial.world website and a community site for discussion and sharing of best practices.
 The goal is to strike the right balance between autonomy, enabling each facilitator to take ownership of his or her development of Prosocial, and community, enabling Prosocial facilitators to learn from and enable each other.

 Prosocial is most advanced in the tools that it has developed for working with single groups, which we call the “Micro” scale.
 It is important to emphasize that our Micro scale is the group, not the individual person.
 This is one of the most distinctive features of Prosocial, compared to other change methods and theoretical frameworks, which treat the individual person as the “micro” unit and often fail to recognize the importance of (typically) small functionally oriented groups at all.